-North Carolina junk car salvaging is dumping an old car that is wrecked, no longer on the road, beyond repair, or simply needs to be taken to a salvage yard.
-North Carolina junk car salvaging is the act of buying a junk car that has car parts that are sold or recycled.
+We buy junk cars for cash in North Carolina.
+We buy junk cars in North Carolina that are wrecked, no longer on the road, beyond repair, or simply needs to be taken to a salvage yard.
+Getting cash for junk cars in North Carolina is the act of getting paid to junk a car that is unwanted.
 Junk cars in North Carolina have functioning car parts to be resold to those who are looking for replacements for such parts.
 On the other side, any components that aren't usable, be melted down into metal scrap, and then sold to businesses that recycle metal.

 North Carolina junk car removal process is the removal of a vehicle by tow truck or flatbed, and then taken to the junkyard to be stripped down and recycled.
 North Carolina junk car removal deals in the salvaging and removal of junk cars, which are typically called scrapyards, has recycling components within the junkyard itself.
 Scrapyards in North Carolina are capable of dismantling all types of metals and recycling them into useful components such as Byron, steel, brass, copper, element, zinc, and so on.
 Junk car removal in North Carolina pays cash for cars, whether they are used or junk.
 They have competitive offers, and pick up and tow the vehicle away without extra charge.
 Some of the major cities using this service include Charlotte, Raleigh, Greensboro, Durham, and Winston-Salem.